01-edu/public/doc/create-steps.md

    3. Set up the new child:
       * Enter its name in the input "Add a child name"
-      * Select you child in the select input
+      * Select your step object in the select input
       * Click on "ADD"

 > Your step is then related to its parent.
 You can see it in the *Children* section of the parent object.
 There, you can now :